Andrewwold/oct-2017-live-crud-demo/README.md

 WEEKEND HOME WORK!!!

-1. Build a rails app that uses postgres
+x 1.
+Build a rails app that uses postgres

-1.5 start git repo,
+x 1.5 start git repo,

-2.  create a resource generator for blogs
+x 2.  create a resource generator for blogs
 (code to run
 rails g resource Blog title:string author:string body:text
 )

-3. run a controller generator called Pages, and load in 3 pages.  home, authors, and titles.
+x 3. run a controller generator called Pages, and load in 3 pages.  home, authors, and titles.

 4. create the crud functionality for blog by hand after running the generator